Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, the World-honored One had laid down the precept that it’s not allowed to live closely together.
 Then Nandā, the Sakyan woman, and Uttarā bhikkhunī lived separated.
 Thullanandā bhikkhunī said: “Venerables, just live closely together, cover up each other’s transgressions, don’t live apart from each other.
 It doesn’t obstruct the arising of wholesome states.
 There are also other people who live closely together like this, and the sangha is unable to stop them.
 It’s just because they don’t take you seriously that they restrain you.”
 The bhikkhunīs admonished her: “Venerable, don’t say this: ‘Just live closely together, cover up each other’s transgressions, don’t live apart from each other.
 It doesn’t obstruct the arising of wholesome states. … It’s just because they don’t take you seriously that they restrain you.’”
 When she was admonished for the first time like this, she didn’t stop.
 At the second and third admonishment, she also didn’t stop.

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Nandā, the Sakyan woman, and Uttarā bhikkhunī live apart.
 Thullanandā bhikkhunī instructs them to make them live closely together, and (claims that) it doesn’t obstruct the arising of wholesome states.
 She should be admonished three times in a secluded place, three times among a few people, and three times within the sangha to make her give up this matter.
 “Admonishing in a secluded place” means you should say: ‘Thullanandā, did you really say to Nandā bhikkhunī and Uttarā bhikkhunī: “Just live closely together, and cover up each other’s transgressions, don’t live apart from each other.
 It doesn’t obstruct the arising of wholesome states.
 There are also other people who live closely together like this, and the sangha is unable to stop them.
 It’s just because they don’t take you seriously that they restrain you.”’
 If she answers: ‘I really said this,’ then she should be admonished: ‘Don’t say this: “Just live closely together, cover up each other’s transgressions, don’t live apart from each other.
 It doesn’t obstruct the arising of wholesome states.
 There are also other people who live closely together like this, and the sangha is unable to stop them.
 It’s just because they don’t take you seriously that they restrain you.”
 I now admonish you out of compassion, wanting to benefit you.
 One admonishment is over, two remain.
 Do you give it up?’
 If she answers: ‘I don’t give it up,’ she should be admonished like this a second and third time.
 “Among a few people” is also an admonishment like this.
 If she doesn’t give it up, you should carry out a formal act to request permission within the sangha.
 You should announce: